uc-cdis/BRH-documentation/docs/13-workspace_accounts.md

       ![Screenshot showing where the OCC Payment Portal link can be found in the OCC Direct Pay form][img Link to pay Portal]

-2. Create an account for the OCC Payment Portal: Under Create Account, enter your email address and click “Request Token”. *Note: This should be the email address you use to log into HEAL; Direct Pay is not currently compatible with ORCID login.
+2. Create an account for the OCC Payment Portal: Under Create Account, enter your email address and click “Request Token”. *Note: This should be the email address you use to log into BRH; Direct Pay is not currently compatible with ORCID login.
+If you already logged in with ORCID to request a workspace account, please log out and authenticate with either the InCommon or Google option.
 Please monitor this address, as relevant alerts will be sent here.*
 3. You will receive an email with a 6-digit token within a couple minutes of your request.
 It may go to spam, so watch the Spam folder, as well.
 4. Copy your token from your email.
 Paste it into the Enter Token field on the OCC Payment Portal.
-Click Sign In. *(Note: You will be asked to enter a token at each log-in.)*)
+Click Sign In. *(Note: You will be asked to enter a token at each log-in.)*
 5. Successful sign-in will open a [Profile page][Payment Portal Profile] for your account on the OCC Payment Portal.
 When you first create your account on the payment portal, you will not have any access requests.

-      ![Screenshot showing payment portal profle page, showing no access requests at the bottom.][img BRH logo]
+      ![Screenshot showing payment portal profile page, showing no access requests at the bottom.][img Pay Portal Profile]

 6. Click the “request access” button.
 The form shown below will open.
 Complete the form and click Submit.

-       ![Request Access form on OCC Payment Portal][img BRH logo]
+       ![Request Access form on OCC Payment Portal][img request BillingID]

        For Role, indicate your role within your organization/institution.
 If you don't have an institutional affiliation, you can put "independent data analyst"